Is your project late, over budget and with no end in sight?

 Can all projects be saved?

+In these circumstances, bringing on board an impartial, trusted advisor can be beneficial.
 Someone who has no emotional investment either in the project itself or in the team developing it, who can evaluate things with a fresh perspective.
-Someone who can work with you, the project owner, to evaluate whether the team is on the right track (but needs more time) to deliver the results you expect… or alert you that the project is severely at risk and help you start putting safeguards in place and guide the development team towards success.
+Someone who can work with you, the project owner, to evaluate whether the team is on the right track to deliver the results you expect but needs a bit more time… or alert you that the project is severely at risk and help you start putting safeguards in place and guide the development team towards success.